 Retrieving Voice Memos via iCloud

 If iCloud syncing is enabled, you can retrieve voice memos from any Apple device.
-There are several ways to access them:

-- Open Voice Memos on Mac.
+- Open the application Voice Memos on Mac.

 - All synced memos should appear automatically.